-Under Alternative 2, NMFS would develop a new 2024 BiOp to respond to the court's finding that the 2019 BiOp did not comply with the ESA.
-This EIS assumes the new BiOp would contain an ITS, consistent with the requirements of 16 U.S.C.
-1536, that includes the level of take that NMFS determines is reasonably certain to occur for each ESA-listed species considered in the BiOp and that will not result in jeopardy to the species.
-This EIS also assumes that the SEAK salmon fisheries subject to the 2019 PST Agreement would continue to be prosecuted under the 2019 PST Agreement and fishery management measures consistent with any reasonable and prudent measures and terms and conditions included in the new ITS.
-Under this alternative, the Council's and NMFS's decision to delegate management of the authorized salmon fisheries in the SEAK EEZ to the State of Alaska would remain unchanged, and NMFS would continue to fund grants to the State of Alaska to monitor and manage salmon fisheries in State and Federal waters to meet the obligations of the PST through 2028.
+Under Alternative 2, NMFS issues a new 2024 BiOp to respond to the court's finding that the 2019 BiOp did not comply with the ESA.
+The ITS in the 2024 BiOp contains an ITS, consistent with the requirements of 16 U.S.C. § 1536, that includes the level of take that NMFS determines is reasonably certain to occur for each ESA-listed species considered in the BiOp and that will not result in jeopardy to the species.
+Consistent with the analysis in the 2024 BiOp and this EIS, the SEAK salmon fisheries subject to the 2019 PST Agreement would continue to be prosecuted under the 2019 PST Agreement and fishery management measures consistent with any reasonable and prudent measures and terms and conditions included in the new ITS.
+Under this alternative, NMFS would continue to fund grants to the State of Alaska to monitor and manage salmon fisheries in State and Federal waters to meet the obligations of the PST through 2028.